uvishka/Big_Data_Assignment_1/README.md

 ### Terminal 1: Start the Producer

-In the second terminal, run the producer to start generating data.
+In the first terminal, run the producer to start generating data.

 ```bash
 python producer.py